edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 ## View query workfile usage information

-The Cloudberry Database administrative schema `gp_toolkit` contains views that display information about Cloudberry Database workfiles.
-Cloudberry Database creates workfiles on disk if it does not have sufficient memory to run the query in memory.
+The Apache Cloudberry administrative schema `gp_toolkit` contains views that display information about Apache Cloudberry workfiles.
+Apache Cloudberry creates workfiles on disk if it does not have sufficient memory to run the query in memory.
 This information can be used for troubleshooting and tuning queries.
-The information in the views can also be used to specify the values for the Cloudberry Database configuration parameters `gp_workfile_limit_per_query` and `gp_workfile_limit_per_segment`.
+The information in the views can also be used to specify the values for the Apache Cloudberry configuration parameters `gp_workfile_limit_per_query` and `gp_workfile_limit_per_segment`.

 These are the views in the schema `gp_toolkit`: